tetzank/homepage/content/posts/identical-code-folding.md

 Therefore, it just picks the first one it encounters when searching for the symbol and copies the code only once into the executable.

 Normally, this works like a charm, but it can lead to subtle bugs when templates with the same name (in the same namespace and with the same template parameters) have different implementations.
-To make this more clear, let us take a small detour and look at the following example consisting of three source files.
+To make this clearer, let us take a small detour and look at the following example consisting of three source files.

 first.cpp:
 {{< highlight "C++" >}}